heyphilllie/theTechBookRepo/README.md

 Feel free to open a PR to contribute - whether it be a submission of a book, fixing content and/or spelling mistakes or make a suggestion for improvement!
 We're always happy to hear from you.

-If you've got questions or anything else, feel also feel free to get in touch!
+If you've got questions or anything else, feel also feel free to get in touch! :yellow_heart:

 For more information read the [contribution file](contribution.md).

 ## Vision for the future

 We're thinking about building a wep app based on this repository.
 I mean, seriously, who doesn't like a fancy-schmancy web app?!
-And more important, who doesn't like creating a web app?!
+And more important, who doesn't like creating a web app?! :smirk: